 Skip to main content

 Why Did My Bank Charge Me $9,000 to Break My Mortgage?
-The IRD penalty formula no one explains clearly.

 You call your bank, ask what it will cost to break your mortgage, and the number makes no sense.